Crohn ZoneCrohn Zone

 2. Plan for Flare-Ups

 Flare-ups can be unpredictable, making it essential to have a plan in place.
 This might include arranging for backup childcare, having meals pre-prepared, or having a trusted friend or family member on call to help out when you're not feeling well.
 Educating your children, age-appropriately, about your condition can also help them understand and cope when you're experiencing symptoms.
+If a child in the family also develops the condition, our guide on Crohn's disease in children and adolescents covers what parents should know.

 3. Open Communication